 We will be using the encrypted TLS connection for all the outgoing emails; hence the port number is set to 587

 Next, we will be adding a few lines at the end of all other existing code to enable secure authentication and read the hashed password for SMTP.

 # Enables SASL authentication for postfix smtp_sasl_auth_enable = yes # Disallow methods that allow anonymous authentication smtp_sasl_security_options = noanonymous # Location of sasl_passwd we saved smtp_sasl_password_maps = hash:/etc/postfix/sasl/sasl_passwd # Enable STARTTLS encryption for SMTP smtp_tls_security_level = encrypt # Location of CA certificates for TLS smtp_tls_CAfile = /etc/ssl/certs/ca-certificates.crt

-Also, make sure that myhostname = value is set to the hostname that we defined earlier.
+Also, ensure that the myhostname = value is set to the hostname we defined earlier.
 In my case, I’ll be setting it to:

 myhostname = demo.restorebin.com

-The last thing that you need to change in Postfix main configuration files is adjusting the mydestination value.
+The last thing you need to change in Postfix’s main configuration files is adjusting the mydestination value.
 Edit the value to reflect something similar to this.

 mydestination = localhost.yourhostname.com, , localhost